gipplab/pdf-benchmark/doc/documentation.md

             PDFlist.append(PDF(page_number,pdf_name,dir,txt_name,txtdf))
     return PDFlist
 ```
-### Type II (With cropped page)
+### Type II (with cropping the PDF file)
-Some tools are processing the PDF file without any provision of page specific extraction.
-In such cases we need Cropping of the page from the PDF.
+Some tools process the PDF file as a whole, i.e., do not perform page-wise extraction.
+In such cases we need t crop the page from the PDF.
 ```
 def load_data_subset(dir):
     """
-    Function creates the PDF objects for the gives base directory of DocBank dataset.
+    Function creates the PDF objects for the given base directory of the DocBank dataset.
     :param dir: Base location of DocBank dataset.
     :return: List of PDF Objects.
     """